 We have extensive experience advocating before boards and tribunals.
 We also train administrative decision-makers and act as their independent legal counsel.

-Administrative law in everyday life and business
+Administrative Law in everyday life and business

 As an individual or in business, you interact with Administrative Law every day.
-From obtaining a business license to applying for a permits, complying with environmental regulations, to ensuring you renew your professional designation.
+From obtaining a business license to applying for permits, complying with environmental regulations, to ensuring you renew your professional designation.
 The principles of Administrative Law apply to all of these situations and countless others.

-Decades of skilled Experience
+Decades of skilled experience

-We have practiced in Administrative Law for over 60 years.
+We have practiced Administrative Law for over 60 years.
 No matter your administrative issue, we can assist you with: